jtonic/js_ecosystem_for_the_impatient/docs/npm.md

-- get a quick help about an npm command
+- Get a quick help about an npm command

 ```sh
   $ npm install -h
 ```

-- get a comprehensive information about a npm command
+- Get a comprehensive information about a npm command

 ```sh
   $ npm help install
 ```

-- search in help topics
+- Search in help topics

 ```sh
   $ npm help-search remove
 ```

-npm scripts
+Npm scripts
 ---

 Npm scripts are included in the scripts property in package.json